Air quality policy, reports and research Click to get info

 - Ruckholt Close roadside

 All three sites monitor for PM10 and NO2.
 Data from all three sites is listed online for the public to freely access.
 Data collected from 1998 to March 2011 is listed in the London Air Quality Network (LAQN).
 Data collected from April 2011 onwards is listed in the Air Quality England (AQE) website.

-In addition to the automatic monitoring sites, Waltham Forest also has 24 NO2 diffusion tube sites.
-Their locations are listed in our annual status report below.
+In addition to the automatic monitoring sites, Waltham Forest also has 49 NO2 diffusion tube sites.
+Their locations can be seen by downloading the map.

 The data from these monitoring sites has been used to model excrescences in the EU limit for annual NO2, specifically for relevant exposure.
 These studies have shown that the number of households exposed to more than the EU recommended maximum amount of Nitrogen Dioxide has dropped dramatically, from 58,000 in 2007 to just 6,300 in 2017.
 The full reports can be viewed below: